sebvautour/event-manager/README.md

 # Event Manager
-Platform to aggregate, enrich, and correlate events.
+Platform to aggregate, enrich, and correlate events into alerts.

 ## Project Requirements
  - Provide a framework to incorporate custom logic.
 Most features could be provided as seperate "blocks" of custom logic, allowing for them to be mixed and matched based on needs.